 The salad is extremely easy to make and you can throw it together in a matter of minutes by doing the following:

-Hint: I used a serrated knife to cut all of the ingredients except the mozzarella.
+Hint: I used a serrated knife to cut all of the ingredients except the burrata.
 Using a serrated knife will help you make more precise knife cuts.
-The one that I use is this one.
+The one that I use is from Wustoff.

 Variations

-There are a few variations that you can use for this Tomato, Nectarine & Mozzeralla Salad Recipe:
+There are a few variations that you can use for this Tomato, Nectarine & Mozzarella Salad Recipe:

 - Dressing: Instead of a basic balsamic vinaigrette or just drizzling balsamic as I do in this recipe, consider making a herb-infused dressing.
 Blend together fresh herbs like basil, mint, or parsley with olive oil, lemon juice, salt, and pepper.
 Drizzle this over the salad for an extra burst of flavor.